Make-School-Labs/Git-Team-Workflow-Lab/Script.md

 ## Synopsis

-A young boy discovers a hidden gate behind the zoo.
+A young boi discovers a hidden gate behind the zoo.
 Behind it, he finds a magical world of unicorns living in perfect piece and harmony where he discovers the meaning of imagination.

 ## Plot